pgManage/pgManage/README.md

 Once you see that message that means Postage is running, open your web browser to the link shown.

-####UNINSTALLING POSTAGE (from original build directory)

-If you install Postage and then decide you want to uninstall it then you need to have done a `./configure` with the same version of Postage.
-If you still have your original build directory around then you can just cd into it and run:

-    make uninstall

-Postage saves SQL scripts to the .postage folder.
-If you're removing Postage you may want to remove the .postage directory.

-    rm -r ~/.postage/

 ####UNINSTALLING POSTAGE

 If you still have your original build directory then: